-When selecting copyrighted material for your students, it’s important to realise what is and is not allowed, especially with regard to sharing material on Canvas.
-The University Library can help with the compilation of a reader or advise on the selection of educational resources.
-University of Twente policy is to link to online sources whenever possible.
-If there are no alternatives, please register copyrighted (parts of) works that you wish to share with your students.
-For lecture slides it is recommended to only include pictures or other figures that are licensed for use, and always acknowledge the maker by referencing correctly.
+When selecting copyrighted material for students, it’s important to realize what is and is not allowed.
+In particular with regard to sharing material on Canvas.
+The policy of the University of Twente is to link to online sources whenever possible.
+For lecture slides it is recommended to only include pictures or other figures that have a licensed for reuse.
+Always acknowledge the maker by referencing correctly.

 These concern the reuse of digital material for educational purposes, typically in a digital learning environment (DLE) like Canvas.

 The best option is linking to (legally accessible) material like e-books and scientific articles.
 The UT Faculties have agreed to a pro-linking policy.
 In practice this means sharing a DOI, or a link to articles or e-books in the University Library collection.
 The same goes for videos, for example from Vimeo or YouTube.
 See the FAQ for tips on creating a good hyperlink.